-- Uses specific examples from the text to explain characters’ motivations, main events, central themes or ideas about a text.
+- Uses specific examples from the text to explain characters’ motivations, main events, central themes, or ideas about a text.

 - Uses the context of a text to determine the meaning of a word.

-- Understands and can explain the differences between narrative prose, drama and poetry.
+- Understands and can explain the differences between narrative prose, drama, and poetry.

-- Interprets and connects information from illustrations, graphs, charts or other sources related to the text.
+- Interprets and connects information from illustrations, graphs, charts, or other sources related to the text.

-- Identifies, compares and contrasts different perspectives from which texts are written.
+- Identifies, compares, and contrasts different perspectives from which texts are written.
 (For example, 1st and 3rd person).

-- Compares and contrasts the way different texts address the same issue, theme or topic.
+- Compares and contrasts the way different texts address the same issue, theme, or topic.

-- Makes connections between people, events or important ideas in a text.
+- Makes connections between people, events, or important ideas in a text.

 - Uses previous knowledge to read unfamiliar multi-syllable words.

-- Reads grade-level texts with accurate comprehension, pacing and expression.
+- Reads grade-level texts with accurate comprehension, pacing, and expression.

-- Read and Research Together: Read the same book as your child either independently, together or a combination of both.
+- Read and Research Together: Read the same book as your child independently, together, or a combination of both.
 Talk about the books as you read them, reviewing main ideas and plots and expressing your opinions on the book.
 Then read an additional book or books on the same subject and compare and contrast how the books both dealt with the same issue.
-For example, read two fiction books about family, or two different topics about the same historical event or non-fiction topic.
+For example, read two fiction books about family, or two different texts about the same historical event or non-fiction topic.

 In order to build writing skills, your 4th grader:

-- Plans, revises and edits his writing.
+- Plans, revises, and edits his writing.

-- Uses technology to publish, research and communicate with others under the proper guidance of an adult or teacher.
+- Uses technology to publish, research, and communicate with others under the proper guidance of an adult or teacher.

-- Types with beginning accuracy and ability.
-(For example, types one page of text within one sitting).
+- Types with beginning accuracy and ability (for example, types one page of text within one sitting).